Oaik/COVID-Tracker/README.md

 <img src="/screenshots/COVID-Tracker.png" />

-Node: there will be an index on country column so we can fetch queries for single country faster
+Node: there will be an index on country column so we can fetch queries for <b>single country</b> faster

 ## Design of API